|Horse Racing: Articles - Terminology - How to Pick Winners - How to Bet - Home|

 Tightener: A race or workout needed to get a horse to a desirable level of readiness and fitness.

 Tongue tie: A strip of cloth used to stabilize a horse 's tongue so that the animal cannot slip it over the bit.

-purposes of urging others to bet.
+others to bet.